CodeSample15/GeneticAlgorithmCode/README.md

 How to use:

-Make an empty GameObject and attach a Core.cs script to it.
+Make an empty GameObject and attach a Controller.cs script to it.
 This will be your network controller.

 Attach a Network.cs script to your GameObject that you want to become your model.